 LAUREN LAROCCA is an actor and theater-maker whose credits include Baltimore Center Stage, Actors Theatre of Louisville, and Williamstown Theater Festival.
 She has helped develop new plays with Yale Repertory Theater, The Oregon Shakespeare Festival, 600 Highwaymen, Clubbed Thumb, The Bushwick Starr, and the NYC Fringe Festival, from whom she received an award for Overall Excellence in Acting.
 She is currently pursuing a master’s degree in Applied Theater from the City University of New York.

 EMILY STOUT Regional credits include A Christmas Carol and Rules of Comedy at Actors Theatre of Louisville.
 Along with her work with The Associates, Emily is a proud member of AEA and Actors Theatre of Louisville's 2013-2014 Professional Training Company.
 Emily graduated summa cum laude from Fordham University at Lincoln Center with a degree in theatre and a minor in classics.
-She is pursuing her MFA in Acting at UCSD.
+She is currently pursuing her MFA in Acting at UCSD.

 BEATRICE VENA studies Costume Design at the Yale School of Drama.
 She has designed costumes at IRT, Creede Repertory Theatre, and Actors Theatre of Louisville.
 She spent the past three years working at Actors Theatre, most recently as their Assistant Costume Director.

 CASEY WORTHINGTON is a Sacramento-born actor and a proud alumnus of the Actors Theatre of Louisville Professional Training Company.
 In addition to his work with The Associates, he writes and acts on camera with Means of Productions.
 His work on stage includes 4000 Miles at American Stage and The Totalitarians at Capital Stage.
 Casey studied theater at San Francisco State University.